rifaso/rifaso.github.io/_posts/2015-07-02-rspec-buuc-chapter-5.md

 21 end
 ```

-#Additional Updated Code
+### Additional Updated Code

-The following code from previous chapters has been updated because (1) it no longer works by the end of Chapter 5 or (2) renaming `output` to `results` for consistency in code base.
+The following code from previous chapters has been updated because (1) it no longer works by the end of Chapter 5 or (2) renaming 'output' to 'results' for consistency in code base.

 ```ruby
 cb/04/lib/codebreaker.rb